Minipada/ros2_data_collection/doc/src/dc/concepts.md

 ## Match
 Fluent Bit allows to deliver your collected and processed Events to one or multiple destinations, this is done through a routing phase.
 A Match represent a simple rule to select Events where its tags matches a defined rule.

+## Destinations
+A destination is where the data will be sent: AWS S3, stdout, AWS Kinesis.
+It has the possibility to use [outputs from fluentbit](https://docs.fluentbit.io/manual/pipeline/outputs).

+## Conditions
+A condition enables or disables one or multiple measurements to be published and thus collected.
+We could for example enable collecting camera images only when a robot is stopped.

+Data collection for a measurement can be enabled if one of many conditions are activated, multiple conditions are activated or none.

 ## Timestamp

 The Timestamp represents the time when an Event was created.
 All events are converting the ROS now time to timestamps (UTC)